 Please donate to the Mary Andre Memorial Fund using the link below or by mailing a check to 1525 Louisiana Avenue, New Orleans, LA 70115 and note ‘Mary Andre Memorial’ in the memo line.

 Leigh Harris (July 27, 1954 – September 21, 2019)

-NOMAF established the Leigh Harris Fund to help the family cover expenses relating to Leigh’s care.
-Leigh passed on from this world Saturday, September 21, 2019.
-Donations to this fund after that day, are now memorial contributions to support the care of musicians in the care of the New Orleans Musicians Assistance Foundation.
-All donations are tax deductible and donors will receive donation documentation.
+Leigh passed on from this world on Saturday, September 21, 2019.
+Donations in her memory are memorial contributions to support the care of musicians in the care of the New Orleans Musicians’ Assistance Foundation.
+All donations are tax-deductible and donors will receive donation documentation.
 If you wish to provide a check, please make it out to NOMAF, note ‘Leigh Harris’ in the memo and mail to 1525 Louisiana Ave., New Orleans, LA 70115.

 While in recent years, guitarist Todd Duke was, rightfully, most recognized as the tasteful guitarist with vocalist John Boutte’s band, the New Orleans-born artist enjoyed a rather stylistically diverse career.

 His resume includes playing rhythm and blues with Yufus Hawkins at Basin Street’s Colt 38 in the early 1990s and recording with the renowned vocalist Germaine Bazzle on her 2017 release, Swingin’ at Snug.
 “Jazz guitar really bit me,” Duke remembered in a 2009 interview when he was inducted into New Orleans magazine’s Jazz All-Stars.
 The well-loved and highly respected Todd Duke died on January 6, 2019 at the age of 48.